By Aradhana Ashok, JAA & Associates

 By Samet Arslan, Financial Axis Independent Audit & Consulting Inc

 Rapid developments in the world regarding corporate sustainability reporting have also affected Turkey and various regulations have been implemented.
 The Ministry of Commerce played a leading role by preparing the Green Reconciliation Action Plan in 2021, in cooperation with all relevant public and private sector institutions.
 The plan is compatible with the transformation policies that are taking place in the world economy, especially in the European Union.
 The plan promotes green investments and will contribute to the transformation of global value chains, thus, acting as a roadmap that will support value-added production in Turkey.

-By Carole Hong Tran and Dominique Le Roi, FIDAG SARL
+By Carole Hong Tran, FIDAG SARL

-By Tom Parry, Navolio & Tallman LLP
+By Thomas Parry, Navolio & Tallman LLP

 The AICPA Auditing Standards Board and Accounting and Review Service Committee recently issued four interrelated, final standards on quality management, collectively referred to as the QM standards.
 The objective of these standards is to converge with the International Standards on Quality Management.